workgroupengineering/Documentation/docs/data-binding/binding-from-code.md

 ## Binding to Objects that Implement INotifyPropertyChanged

-Binding to objects that implement `INotifyPropertyChanged` is also available.
+Binding to objects that implements `INotifyPropertyChanged` is also available.

 ```csharp
 var textBlock = new TextBlock();